eitanf/sysconf/README.md

 To reproduce a single analysis, find the subdirectory of `pubs/` that contains it (the `README.md` in `pubs/` lists them all).
 Ensure that you've met the software prerequisites, then type `make` in that directory.

-Prerequisite overview: The required R packages are all listed in `pubs/dependencies.R` and can be installed with the built-in R function `install.packages()`.
-In addition, you must set the `R` environment variable to an R interpreter (v.
-3.6 and above), usually just `Rscript` or `/usr/bin/Rscript` on a recent installation.
-The `SYSCONF_HOME` environment variable must be set to the top-level directory you cloned from github (typically the directory where the README.md file you're currently reading resided).

 ## Directory description